-Summer: White Shirt and Denim Midi Skirt With Suede Mules
+Spring/Summer: White Shirt and Denim Skirt With Suede Mules

-Tuck the white shirt into a denim midi skirt, and prop the look up with some heeled slingbacks.
-This is a classic Parisian style that you can always fall back on in the summer.
+Tuck the white shirt into a denim midi skirt, and prop the look up with mules.
+This is a classic Parisian style that you can always fall back on in the spring and summer.
 You can also transition this look into autumn by throwing a trench coat on and a knit over your shoulder.

 Same skirt, different season!
 With an oversized belted blazer, sharp-collared shirt, tights and slingbacks, Sylvie brings an '80s-workwear lilt to her classic denim skirt, and it works.

 Spring/Summer: Cropped Tank Top With Linen Midi Skirt and Slides